MinmusLin/MinmusLin.github.io/_pages/about.md

   *National-level Student Innovation Training Project - Lead Researcher*

-  - **Description:** Developed a ​lightweight neural network for enhancing ​Time-of-Flight (ToF) sensor signals on edge devices, optimizing the trade-off between ​computational efficiency and ​3D imaging accuracy for applications like robotics, autonomous driving, and AR/VR.
+  - **Description:** This research addresses the issues of high power consumption and computational complexity in Time-of-Flight (ToF) 3D imaging technology on edge devices by proposing a lightweight, high-performance 3D image processing algorithm.
+Through dynamic convolution kernel design, multi-scale detail optimization, and network pruning techniques, the model's parameter count and computational burden are significantly reduced while maintaining high-precision imaging performance, providing a feasible solution for ToF sensor applications in mobile and embedded devices.
   - **Responsibilities:**
-    - Designed a ​dynamic kernel adjustment mechanism to adaptively optimize feature extraction while reducing model parameters.
-    - Implemented ​model compression techniques (quantization, pruning) to enable real-time inference on embedded devices (NVIDIA Jetson Orin NX).
-    - Developed a ​pipeline for depth map and 3D point cloud reconstruction, improving robustness against sensor noise.
-    - Validated performance on ​real-world and synthetic ToF datasets, benchmarking against state-of-the-art methods.
-  - **Achievements:** The project successfully ​improved depth imaging quality while reducing computational load by ​40%+, achieving ​>30 FPS real-time processing on edge devices.
-By deploying the optimized model on low-power hardware, we enabled ​energy-efficient 3D perception, advancing ​"sensing-computing integration" for applications requiring lightweight, high-speed depth reconstruction.
+    - Designed multi-scale dynamic convolution kernels with adaptive kernel range adjustment to enhance detail capture capability, achieving a 15% reduction in computational complexity on the DeepCGLR network.
+    - Combined weight pruning (L1 regularization) with sparse connection strategies to eliminate redundant parameters, reducing model parameters by 40% and compressing memory usage to 35% of the original model.
+    - Successfully deployed the algorithm on the NVIDIA Jetson Orin NX platform, achieving a 50% reduction in power consumption, a 2x improvement in inference speed, and meeting real-time requirements (30fps).
+    - Tested with real ToF sensor data, maintaining a PSNR above 32dB on CPU/integrated GPU environments, significantly outperforming traditional methods (28dB).
+    - Proposed a collaborative optimization framework for lightweight models and sensor hardware, providing algorithmic support for future "sensor-computing integration" chip design.
+  - **Achievements:** The project successfully achieved lightweight and efficient ToF 3D imaging algorithms, reducing model parameters by 40%, improving edge inference speed by 2x, and lowering power consumption by 50%, with real-time validation (30fps) on Jetson Orin NX.
+The technology can be applied to smartphones, AR/VR, and autonomous driving, advancing 3D imaging toward low-power, high-real-time edge computing scenarios.
 </div>
 </div>